cgpalmer/ms3-project-2/README.md

 <span id="improvements"></span>
 ### Improvements

++ There could be a few instructions on where to find what - especially things like searching your own reports in the dashboard.
+However, the dashboard is hidden and you are taken straight there when you log in and the manage reports is open ready.
 + I tried to move my secret_key to the env.py but for some reason it didn't work.
 I'd need to hide it to make it more secure in the future.
 + I would like to refactor the code that chooses whether you can search by a date.
 + The menu could have icons on it as a visual reminder.